 How to Become a Fish and Game Warden

-States rely on trained and deputized fish and game wardens in order to protect natural resources within their states.
+States rely on trained and deputized fish and game wardens to protect natural resources within their states.

 It’s work for people who think the outdoors is serious fun.